-EDU5382 Transformative Instruction: Integrating Wellness, Physical Movement and Fine Arts into Elementary Grade Instruction 2

-Whereas in traditional curriculum models, schools focus primarily on linguistic and logical-mathematical intelligences; transformative curriculum models place equal attention on learners who reflect abilities using other intelligences, such as in wellness, physical movement and fine arts.
-To that end, this course will examine multiple intelligence theory and investigate how integration of multiple intelligences contributes to transformation in elementary education.
+EDU5382 Transformative Instruction: Integrating Wellness, Physical Movement and Fine Arts into Elementary Grade Instruction 2 semester hours ple intelligence theory and investigate how integration of multiple intelligences contributes to transformation in elementary education.
 Student engagement, attentiveness and the integration of technology will also be explored in this course.
 Emphasis will be placed on how to present lessons in a wide variety of ways, including the use of drama, music, visual arts, wellness, movement and dance, as well as other transformative methods that best meet the needs of the whole child.